boardfish/dissertation/contents/1-literature-review.md

 participants' immersion in the scenario.

-@nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this - this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"*.
+@nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this---this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"*.
 This